rweigel/phys513/2023/hw.md

 8. Use Gauss's law multiple times with end caps in different regions.
 Is it satisfied?
 9. Alternative approach -- Assume unknown charge on plates and solve for $E$
 10. Related problem.
 If two dielectrics formed a spherical capacitor, in the limit that the thickness of the dielectric is small compared to its radius, should match this 1--D cartesion solution.
 Similar for cylindrical capacitor.

+One check that does not apply is that they system should look like a point charge from far away.
+Here we have infinitely large plates, so there is no "far away".
 \fi

 ## Numerical Implementation of HW 4.3